Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Introduction

-In sum, we make five key claims which are backed up by the paper and our experimental evaluation: \begin{enumerate} \item Our approach can detect loop closures between \maps{} generated from various \lidar{} sensors with different scanning patterns, \fov{}s, and resolutions. \item Our approach can perform multi-session loop closure detection and alignment with long-term revisits. \item Our approach also works with handheld platforms having non-planar motion in the \lidar{} sensor frame and provides a complete 3D rigid body transform to align the detected loop closures. \item Our approach is robust against perceptual aliasing in environments with repetitive structures. \item Our approach can detect loop closures between sequences having minimal overlap, recorded with different \lidar{} sensor platforms, enabling cross-platform multi-map alignment. \end{enumerate}
+In sum, we make six key claims, which we support with the paper and our experimental evaluation.
+Our approach \begin{enumerate} \item detects loop closures between \maps{} generated from various \lidar{} sensors with different scanning patterns, \fov{}s, and resolutions; \item performs multi-session loop closure detection and alignment with long-term revisits; \item works with handheld platforms having non-planar motion in the \lidar{} sensor frame; \item is robust against perceptual aliasing in environments with repetitive structures; \item provides a complete 3D rigid-body transform to align the detected loop closures; \item detects loop closures between sequences having minimal overlap, recorded with different \lidar{} sensor platforms, enabling cross-platform multi-map alignment. \end{enumerate}

+This article extends our previous conference paper~\citep{gupta2024icra}, which proposed loop closure detection using local maps by detecting local feature descriptors from their BEV projections and generating a binary search tree database.
+It extends the earlier work in the following critical ways: (1) relaxation of the planar-motion assumption through a new ground alignment module; (2) a complete 3D alignment estimate of the detected loop closures; (3) a pruning strategy on the ORB feature descriptors computed from the BEV density images to mitigate the issues with perceptual aliasing; (4) an extensive experimental evaluation on multiple datasets, with sequences recorded with a wide range of \lidar{} sensors mounted on different mobile platforms, testing the accuracy and robustness of our pipeline in challenging scenarios.

-The implementation of our approach will be released upon acceptance of the manuscript.
+The open-source implementation of our previous approach and the proposed approach are available at \url{https://github.com/PRBonn/MapClosures}.